Bartholomey/the_lake_redoubt/julija/the_horror_story.md

 At the upper end of the staircase, she prepared the footstool, like always, to stand on.
 When she talks, it’s only in spirit; the house is horrifically quiet.
 There is no sound in the house.
 Yes, perhaps her moving legs ... – the sheet may produce some sound ... and that’s it.

-The sound starts skipping.
-“Perhaps if I would ...” *Stops mid sentence.* “Why do I even ... ?
+“Perhaps if I would–” The sound in her head starts skipping.
+“Why do I even ... ?
 I don’t understand.
 I have no language, no nation ...
 I am nothing.
 I live for nothing.
 Alright, alright, time’s up.
 I have to go now.
 I heard it: ‘Today, you will die.’
 This is it!
 It’s time to go now!
 Yes!
 This is it ...
 Yes!
 This is it!!”

 This is it.
 She looks at her once-rosy fingernails ... and sighs ...
 “This is it.”
 Her pale hands bring the noose over her head.
 “Yes, finally.” *Caresses the rope.*